If you are not receiving any of the notifications sent from Batch, here are some suggestions to find the issue.

 Go to Batch's settings → Push Settings and ensure you are using the same Sender ID you were using with your old push provider.
 You can also add another server key if you are using different Firebase projects between the development and the production environment (see more here).

-2. Energy saving features
+2. Energy-saving features

-You may need to whitelist your app from your phone settings or disable these custom energy saving features to fix the issue.
+You may need to whitelist your app from your phone settings or disable these custom energy-saving features to fix the issue.

 You can also go to your phone settings → Apps to see if your app is force closed.

 Connect your device to a 3G/4G network or try to disconnect/reconnect to your WiFi network.

 Starting with Android 8.0, all apps targeting API 26 or higher must use notification channels.
 Your Batch SDK version or custom receiver might not support it.
 See here to know more about the Notification Channels.

 If notifications are enabled and your device can receive test push notifications, double-check the targeting of your campaign: